Elactrac/dotnation/README.md

   ```

 - **Configure the frontend**:
-  Create a `.env.local` file in the `frontend` directory and add the following, replacing `your_deployed_address` with the address of your deployed contract:
+  Update `.env.local` in the `frontend` directory with your deployed contract address:
   ```
   VITE_CONTRACT_ADDRESS=your_deployed_address
   ```